suyashphatak23/Pizza-Delivery-Website/README.md

 # Features

+## Shopping Cart
-* Shopping Cart: We can add pizza with quantity in shopping cart.
+We can add pizza with quantity in shopping cart.

+## Checkout
-* Checkout: Customer will give their address and phone number for delivery purposes.
+Customer will give their address and phone number for delivery purposes.

+## Discount
-* Discount: We can add discount code which will subtract the discount percentage amount from total price of the order.
+We can add discount code which will subtract the discount percentage amount from total price of the order.

+## Payment Integration
-* Payment Integration: I have used Razorpay for this project.
+I have used Razorpay for this project.

+## Staff Panel
-* Staff Panel: In staff panel, we can add pizza information, handle orders, handle reviews(if there is any inappropriate content), handle contact or messages.
+In staff panel, we can add pizza information, handle orders, handle reviews(if there is any inappropriate content), handle contact or messages.

+## Order Tracking
-* Order Tracking: Customer can track their orders using order ID.
+Customer can track their orders using order ID.

 # Clone